-Master of Science in Christian Psychological Studies
+Master of Science in Pastoral Care and Integration

-The Master of Science in Christian Psychological Studies (MS) degree was created to serve those who, already possessing a clinical degree, desire to integrate their faith in their practice as clinicians.
+The Master of Science in Pastoral Care and Integration (MS) degree was created to serve individuals who already possess a clinical degree and desire to integrate their faith in their practice as clinicians, or for pastors who want more training in applied counseling but without the clinical sequence of the CMHC program.

 All Richmont students complete coursework in biblical studies, practical theology, and the integration of applied psychology and practical theology.
-Through the pursuit of the MS degree, the integration component may be taken in.
 Although this degree is not designed to lead to licensure as a counselor, MS graduates may pursue further study in counseling elsewhere or use this training to supplement training received at another institution.

-The MS in Christian Psychological Studies is designed to meet the needs of the following students:
+The MS in Pastoral Care and Integration is designed to meet the needs of the following students:

-- Those seeking primarily theoretical training in the integration of psychology and theology.
-These may be students who are interested in research or preparation for a more advanced degree or who have already earned a graduate degree in a related field. - Professionals who wish to integrate their faith and practice.
-These are people who already have training and are counseling in some context but wish to more explicitly integrate their Christian faith in their counseling.
-These people also may be motivated by seeking a credential to demonstrate to managed care organizations that they are qualified to list "Christian counseling" as a specialization of their practice. - Those who are concurrently receiving training at another institution in a program that leads to a counseling-related credential and who wishes to formalize their training in integration. - Pastors who counsel as part of their ministry and wish to formalize their training in integration.
+• Those seeking primarily theoretical training in the integration of counseling and theology.
+These may be students who are interested in research or preparation for a more advanced degree or who have already earned a graduate degree in a related field.

+• Professionals who wish to integrate their faith and practice.
+These are people who already have training and are counseling in some context but wish to explicitly integrate their Christian faith in their counseling.
+These people also may be motivated to seek a credential to demonstrate to managed care organizations that they are qualified to list "Christian counseling" as a specialization of their practice.

+• Those who are concurrently receiving training at another institution in a program that leads to a counseling-related credential and who wish to formalize their training in integration.

+• Pastors who counsel as part of their ministry and wish to formalize their training in integration and applied counseling skills.

-Although the MS degree is NOT designed to lead to licensure or to any independent practice of counseling, it essentially pulls the integrative track out of the M.A. in Clinical Mental Health Counseling with minor alterations and additions.
-It requires 30-32 hours of coursework as outlined in the program sequence.
+Although the MS degree is NOT designed to lead to licensure or to any independent practice of counseling, it essentially pulls the integrative track out of the MA in Clinical Mental Health Counseling with minor alterations and additions.
+It requires 32 hours of coursework as outlined in the program sequence.
 The MS degree can be completed in a minimum of three semesters but cannot extend past three academic years from the time of matriculation.